Lesson 2

 • RGB encoding uses three scalar quantities to identify a color: red, green, blue (Red, Green, Blue).

-• Based on the additive synthesis of colors, which is perfect for monitors (printers use subtractive synthesis, and use CYMK encoding).
+• Based on the additive synthesis of colors, which is perfect for monitors (printers use subtractive synthesis, and use CMYK encoding).

-• Linked to the operation of old cathode ray tube televisions and replicated on modern LED and LCD screens
+• Inherited from the operation of cathode ray tube (CRT) televisions and replicated on modern LED and LCD screens

 RGB Emission